monopole/flutter/README.md

-# flutter
+# flutter notes

-A collection of flutter widgets for experimentation.

-Each widget lives in its own package (its own directory).
+A widget can live in its own package (its own directory).

 Some widgets have sub-packages of interest only to them, e.g. a dart library with no flutter code.